-From one Procurement organization to the next, terminology differs.
+From one Procurement organization to the next, Procurement language and terminology differs.

 Of course, it’s impossible to expect that every company would work within the exact same framework of understanding and messaging, but the lack of being able to communicate can sometimes be the difference between success and failure.